Energy Efficiency Grants for Seniors

 - New York: Emergency HEAP benefits for heating emergencies

 Reality Check: Emergency assistance is often limited to once per year, and funding can run out quickly during peak seasons (winter heating, summer cooling).
 Apply as early as possible and have backup plans.
+The Area Agency on Aging directory connects you to local counselors who can screen benefits and help submit applications at no cost.

 Understanding Energy Efficiency Grants and Assistance for Seniors